nockn/streamlit_example_pycaret/README.md

 > pip install streamlit>=1.5.1 pycaret>=2.3.5
 > streamlit run streamlit_app.py

-Streamlit app is being prepared for deployment
+Streamlit app is being prepared for deployment.

 ## Setting on your app
 Set the arguments of the function as follows: